RisenOutcast/FeedbackSite/README.md

 # Feedback Site
 Application for a site that hosts feedbacks on any subjects, built using ASP.NET Core and React.
+Previews can be found at the bottom.

 ## How to run?
 The application uses ports 7000 (Client), 7001 (Backend, Https), 7002 (Backend, Http)